TUMFTM/velocity_optimization/docs/source/examples.rst

 In addition, plots of the the driving force, motor power, slack variables and acceleration are visualized in the GUI:

 There are several options to select for the visualization which are described in the following table.
+These values are saved in the vis_options dictionnary.

 .. list-table:: Visualization Options (Default values in brackets)
    :widths: 25 10 65